Approaches

 As part of my doctoral program I developed a series of interventions involving pictures that could be used with teams.
 I developed an expertise for developing questions that could be answered through the images people captured on film.
 As a matter of fact, one of the two data collection methods used for my dissertation was "artful inquiry".
 Yes, my dissertation has photographs in it: Pictures of Transition: A study of the leadership journey into unfamiliar territory.

 Over the years, I have continued to use images as a key element in my work.
 There is a scientific reason that supports my use of artful inquiry, in addition to the fact that I love pictures and using them with a group is great fun!
 Images (and metaphors) are processed by the right hemisphere of our brain.
 The left hemisphere can take the information you already have and reorder it, but it cannot come up with new information.
 All new information comes into the brain through the right hemisphere.
 We all can use new information!
 As an example, if I asked people to give me a word that described a strength of their team, they would give me words that they already knew – collaborative, flexible, results driven, fun, etc. But, if I asked people to think about the strength of their team and select a picture that resonated with them, I know for a fact that I would get descriptors that would never come up if I limited the exercise to a list of words.
-I know this is true because I have seen it work hundreds of times.
+I know this is true because I have seen it work dozens of times.
 If we work together, I can guarantee that at some point I will ask questions that I want you to answer with a picture, or some type of metaphor because we all need access to new information.

 BEabove Leadership